Wookey-Technologies/sansar-script/README.md

 #### Debug console messages

 Messages can be written to the debug console (Ctrl+d) using the `Log.Write` function.
+These are only visible to you, the creator and owner of the scene.

 #### Nearby chat messages